Creating, Viewing, Responding to, and Closing Queries

 Prerequisite: User role has access to Query management

-Query dialog windows can be opened by tapping the query icon on the eCRF or via the Queries Report.
+The query dialog window can be opened by tapping any query icon on the eCRF as shown below.
+Queries can also be accessed via the Queries Report.

 In the table that opens, there will be one or more queries listed, along with details of each, including which roles it was distributed (visible) to.

 Tap the query link to open additional details as shown below.

 Comment as needed to add a message to the query, then tap the SAVE button at the bottom.

 The same process applies on the mobile app after tapping the query icon next to a field on the form.